KosyanMedia/meeting-room-remover/README.md

 Meeting Room Remover is a Slackbot that allows users to remove meeting rooms from their events in Google Calendar when they are not in the office.

-If the user has any meeting rooms booked for today AND she has not logged into Slack from office IP address, Meeting Room Remover bot sends a message to the user.
-When the user clicks on a button, bot removes the meeting room from the event.
+If the user has any meeting rooms booked for today AND she has not logged into Slack from the office IP address, the bot sends a message to the user.
+When the user clicks on a button, the bot removes the meeting room from the event.

 ## Prerequisites